floppyMike/deadsimple/README.md

 A simple one file zig library providing a easy to use command line interface.

 ## Why dead?
 Simply I don't have infinite time to maintain what I write.
 So I strive for my code to be complete.
 Meaning I want it to be dead.
-But this involves it being extremely simple so don't expect many features but at least it won't be a giant codebase with a dozen of dependancies that can break or are insecure.
+But this involves it being extremely simple so don't expect many features.
+But at least it won't be a giant codebase with a dozen dependancies that can break or are insecure.

 ## How to use it
 1. In your `build.zig` add the following: (`exe` is your executable but can also be a library)